Fundraising campaign

 There will also be an online version of Ivan Midderigh’s forthcoming book tracing the visual history from Alfred Wolfsohn’s visionary approach to the voice, to Roy Hart and Roy Hart Theatre’s expansion of that intuition to its present day embodiment in the CAIRH : a hundred years of photos, programs, and posters, underscored with an audio narrative.

 The grant awarded by the DRAC represents approximately 38% of the total budget required to complete the project in the immediate term.
-It is contingent on our raising at least the equivalent amount of 18 700 € to match the amount allocated.
+It is contingent on our raising at least the equivalent amount to match the grant allocated.
 Any shortfall will be deducted from the total amount we will be eligible to receive.

 This history that these archives represent is our legacy and we ask you to help us to reach our goal of putting this legacy online by 2025.

 Please consider making a donation to our appeal here.
-Your generosity will help to ensure the preservation and accessibility of the material legacies of Alfred Wolfsohn, Roy Hart, the Roy Hart Theatre and the Centre Artistique International Roy Hart.
+Your generosity will help to ensure the preservation and accessibility of the material legacies of Alfred Wolfsohn, Roy Hart, the Roy Hart Theatre, and the Centre Artistique International Roy Hart.

 Roy Hart Theatre Archives